 In case 1, MR3 simply reschedules a new TaskAttempt and continues.

-In case 2, the behavior of MR3 depends on the value set for the configuration key
+In case 2, the behavior of MR3 depends on the values set for the configuration keys

 If it is set to a default value of false, MR3 fails the corresponding Task and consequently the entire DAG.